Earth and Environmental Sciences

 Meet the Professors

-Dr. Ouimet (Will) is an Associate Professor of Geosciences at UConn.
-He loves working with students outdoors and on field trips, and it’s one of the reasons he became a Geologist.
+Dr. Ouimet (Will) is an Associate Professor of Earth Sciences at UConn.
+He loves working with students outdoors and on field trips, and it’s one of the reasons he became an Earth Scientist.
 His research and teaching involves the study of erosion, rivers, landslides and environmental change around the world, as well as the influence of human activities.
 He works in the field, where he collects samples and maps out geological features, in the lab, where he analyzes rocks, water, soil and sediment, and on the computer, where he explores remote sensing datasets of the earth and uses models to simulate how landscapes change through time.
 His research has taken him all over world, from the Colorado Rockies, to Greece, Tibet, Taiwan, and the Bahamas.
 It has also allowed him to appreciate and explore the geology underfoot and processes at play here in southern New England, right where he grew up.

-Dr. Hren (Mike) is also an Associate Professor of Geosciences at UConn.
+Dr. Hren (Mike) is also an Associate Professor of Earth Sciences at UConn.
 His research and teaching is focused on understanding how Earth’s climate, ecosystems, and environment evolve over time and how Earth’s history informs its future.
 His work takes him to mountain ranges around the globe, from the high peaks of Patagonia to the mountains of Tibet to the Sierra Nevada of California, where he and his students collect sediment, rocks, soils and water to bring back to UConn for analysis.
 He is the director of the Stable Isotope and Organic Molecular Biogeochemistry laboratory, and when not traveling for research, can be found working in the laboratory with students and colleagues from UConn and visitors from around the world analyzing modern and ancient plants, sediments and even an occasional woolly mammoth, to understand Earth and life through time.